Sculptor Capital Management

-Sculptor Capital Management (formerly Och-Ziff Capital Management Group) is an American global diversified alternative asset management firm.
-They are one of the largest institutional alternative asset managers in the world.
-The firm operates multiple investment strategies, including multi-strategy, credit and real estate.
-It has nearly 400 employees worldwide including offices in New York City, London, Hong Kong, Mumbai, and Shanghai.
+Sculptor Capital Management (formerly Och-Ziff Capital Management Group) is an American global diversified alternative asset management firm headquartered in New York City.
+The firm is one of the largest institutional alternative asset managers in the world and operates multiple investment strategies, including multi-strategy, credit and real estate.
+It has over 300 employees worldwide including offices in New York City, London, and Hong Kong.